-ABK’s Free Thanksgiving Ebook, with printable timeline checklist, grocery list, more recipe links for ABK Thanksgiving favorites and additional Thanksgiving tips to help you keep everything running smoothly!
+ABK’s Free Thanksgiving ebook, with printable timeline checklist, grocery list, more recipe links for ABK Thanksgiving favorites, and additional Thanksgiving tips help you keep everything running smoothly!

-Making delicious simple pan gravy like your grandmother made is easy to do!
-This recipe is adaptable to any type of poultry or meat drippings, or using canned broth as well.
+Making delicious Simple Pan Gravy like your grandmother used to make is easier than you think!
+This recipe works with any type of poultry or meat drippings, or even with pre-made broth.

 Should I separate the fat from drippings?

-When making Simple Pan Gravy from drippings, I remove most of the fat that rises to the top of the drippings before using the drippings.
-To do this, pour the drippings into a jar or large measuring cup or container.
-Place in refrigerator for about an hour.
-The fat will rise to the top and will be easy to scrape off of the top of the drippings and discard.
+When making Simple Pan Gravy from drippings, I remove most of the fat that rises to the top before using the drippings.
+To do this, pour the drippings into a large measuring cup or container.
+Place in the refrigerator for about an hour.
+The fat will rise to the top and will be easy to scrape off and discard.
 For more detailed instructions, this Cook’s Illustrated article about separating and skimming fat may be helpful!

 Secret ingredient…butter!

-Some will argue that scraping the congealed fat off the top of the drippings is blasphemy!
-But seriously, to me, the fat from the drippings tend to taste greasy in gravy.
-I opt-out of using the fat in drippings and instead add butter to the pan.
-It may seem counterproductive, but it works for me, and I love the flavor of the end product!
+Some will argue that removing the fat from the drippings is blasphemy!
+But seriously, I feel the fat from the drippings causes gravy to taste greasy.
+I opt out of using the fat from the drippings and instead add butter to the pan.
+This may seem counterproductive, but the added flavor from the butter makes such a difference!

-Give this recipe a try next time you cook a turkey, chicken, pork or beef roast.
-I think you will love it and never, ever, go back to pre-made gravy!
-Here’s my step-by-step photo tutorial for making Simple Pan Gravy, with recipe below:
+Give this recipe a try the next time you roast turkey, chicken, pork, or beef.
+I think you will love it- and never go back to store-bought gravy!

 Add the broth or drippings from the cooked meat or poultry.